|

 - for flood prevention: which areas are susceptible to inundation

-- for telecommunication: where should relay antennas for mobile
+- for telecommunication: where should relay antennas for mobile cellular networks be placed for optimal coverage

 - for the layout of new development areas